ignc-research/arena-rosnav-3D/docs/Usage.md

 Whereas the arguments _trainings_environment_ and _network_type_ can be omited for this use case, cause they are set by default.

-## Models from different trainings environments
+## Models from different training environments

 Since _Navrep_ and _Guldenring_ are using a different Python version it is required to start the DRL Node seperately when using models trained in one of these environments.